 When installed properly, energy-efficient shingles can offer savings on energy bills.
 Reflective roof products can also reduce UV damage and extend the life of the roof.
 Many cool roof products qualify for energy rebates and incentives.

 Paragon Roofing is a full-service roofing contractor, that lives and breathes roofing.
 Whether you need new roof installations, roof repairs, roof maintenance, or total roof replacement we have you covered.
-With every job we hold ourselves to high standards of workmanship, customer service, and aim to provide you with the longest lasting and most durable roof you've ever had.
+With every job we hold ourselves to high standards of workmanship, customer service, and aim to provide you with the longest lasting and most durable roof you've ever had at an acceptable cost.